Tuesday, July 1, 2014

 2. The quality of their spiritual experience.

-understood that people are creatures of the thought, affection, and will.
+The Puritans understood that people are creatures of the thought, affection, and will.
 They took deliberate steps in keeping these three components under the control of the Spirit.
 They practiced discursive and systematic meditation, always keeping the word of God close to their hearts through reading and memorizing.

 3. Their passion for effective action.